centreon/centreon-archived/doc/fr/api/clapi/objects/resource_cfg.rst

 If you want to change a specific parameter of a Resource macro, use the **SETPARAM** action.
 The ID is used for identifying the macro to update::

   [root@centreon ~]# ./centreon -u admin -p centreon -o RESOURCECFG -a setparam -v "1;instance;Poller test|AnotherPoller"

 Arguments are composed of the following columns:

 =========== ====================================
 Order	    Column description
 =========== ====================================
-1	    Name of resource configuration
+1	    ID number of resource configuration

 2	    Parameter name